 From engagement rings to fine jewelry, diamonds are so common in our everyday lives that it’s not often that we stop to think about where they came from.
 But the journey that these little gems make, from formation to the jewelry store, is really quite impressive.

-In this article, we’ll explore the main ways that diamonds are formed and where are diamonds found.
+In this article, we’ll explore the main ways diamonds are formed and where diamonds are found.
 From deep beneath the earth’s surface to a well-regulated lab, you might be surprised by where these dazzling stones are found.

 Are Diamonds Made From Coal?

 Contrary to what you might have learned in science class, diamonds are not made from coal.
 The old wives’ tale that diamonds were once pieces of coal that have evolved after years under high pressure and temperature is nothing more than a common myth.
 In fact, diamonds are actually much older than the earth’s plant material, the main ingredient for coal creation.

 An additional flaw in this theory is that coal seams are sedimentary rocks that often occur in horizontal layers.
 The source rocks of diamonds are found in vertical layers combined with igneous rocks.